gbtami/pychess-variants/static/docs/torishogi.md

 ![Pheasant](https://github.com/gbtami/pychess-variants/blob/master/static/images/ShogiGuide/Pheasant.png)

-The Pheasant moves either one space diagonally backward or can jump two spaces straight forward. *Jump* means that it can still go there even if there is a piece in the way (like a chess/shogi knight).
+The Pheasant (雉, *kiji*) moves either one space diagonally backward or can jump two spaces straight forward. *Jump* means that it can still go there even if there is a piece in the way (like a chess/shogi knight).
 Essentially, this piece is the Tori Shogi equivalent of the Shogi knight.

 FYI, the red circle above the pheasant is the "rising sun" -- the green pheasant depicted here is the national bird of Japan.